bkw777/wd_nvme_update/README.md

-This is a fork to remove unnecessary dependencies and do other cleanups.
-- use `read` to read a file (buit-in, no child proc `$(...)`, no external `xargs`)
-- use `select` to choose an item from a list (built-in, no need to make user re-run etc)
-- replace many unnecessary `foo=$(echo foo |grep ... |bla ...)`
-- no longer uses grep or awk or tail or xargs or any external utils that bash can do itself
-- don't run the whole script as root, script calls sudo (or other) itself just where needed
-- configurable http client (wget, curl, aria2c, others...)
-- configurable sudo-alike (sudo, pkexec, lxsudo, others...)
-- config bits gathered at the top
-- download files to tmp, use trap to delete on exit
-- specify /dev/nvme0 on command line
-- lots of sanity/safety checks
-- error / usage messages
-- debug mode (DEBUG=true) that prints more messages and doesn't delete the temp files on exit

-# WD SSD Firmware Updater for Debian-based Linux
+# WD NVME Firmware Updater

-This script updates Western Digital (WD) SSD firmware on debian-based systems.
-(Actually the only debianic part is automatically calling `apt install`
-if nvme-cli isn't installed.
-Other than that it's the same for any linux.)
+Updates the firmware of a Western Digital nvme ssd on Linux.

-It was initially developed for frame.work 13 laptops, but can be used for other devices as well.
+[Initially developed for frame.work laptops](https://community.frame.work/t/western-digital-drive-update-guide-without-windows-wd-dashboard/20616), but can be used for other devices as well.

-See the discussion on: https://community.frame.work/t/western-digital-drive-update-guide-without-windows-wd-dashboard/20616

-**Important Notes:**
-- Firmware updates can be risky.
-Always back up your data and understand the risks before proceeding.
-- Use at your own risk.
+**Firmware updates are always risky.
+Use at your own risk.**

 ## Usage

+`$ ./wd_nvme_update.sh`
+or
-`$ wd_ssd_fw_update.sh /dev/nvme0`
+`$ ./wd_nvme_update.sh /dev/nvme1`

-or verbose mode:
+or

-`$ DEBUG=true wd_ssd_fw_update.sh /dev/nvme0`
+`$ DEBUG=true ./wd_nvme_update.sh`

 ```
-$ ./wd_ssd_fw_update.sh /dev/nvme0
+$ ./wd_nvme_update.sh
-./wd_ssd_fw_update.sh - WD nvme drive firmware updater
+./wd_nvme_update.sh - WD nvme drive firmware updater
 Device:   /dev/nvme0
 Model:    WDS200T1X0E-00AFY0
 Firmware: 614900WD